 If you have been in close contact with someone who has necrotizing fasciitis, your doctor may give you an antibiotic to help reduce your chances of getting the infection.
 If you notice any symptoms of infection (such as pain, swelling, redness, or fever) after you've been in close contact with someone who has necrotizing fasciitis, see your doctor right away.

-often.
+To help prevent any kind of infection, wash your hands often.
 And always keep cuts, scrapes, burns, sores, and bites clean.